Code of Practice for Teaching and Learning

 obtain feedback about their progress within the module.

-The Department uses the University's web-based MACE system to issue and analyse
+The Department uses the University's web-based Accelerate system to issue and analyse

 confidential questionnaires covering

 each module for completion by students.
-The analysed results are published on the WWW:
+The analysed results are shared with the Student

 as part of the Department's Annual Monitoring procedures.